psibi/psibi.github.io/posts/rustic.md

 - Fixed various test failures for newer Rust and Emacs releases.
 Pinned the Rust version in CI for easier development and root cause analysis.
-- Made `rustic-cargo-test` and `rustic-cargo-clippy` remember their universal arguments.
 - Populated minibuffer entries for `rustic-cargo-clippy`, `rustic-cargo-build`, and `rustic-cargo-test` when invoked with a universal argument.